Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for The Arts:

-Analyze how emotion and imagination as WOKs play crucial roles in creating and experiencing art.
-How do these interact with reason in art criticism?
+Analyze how emotion and imagination play crucial roles in creating and experiencing art.
+How do these interact with reasoned judgement in art criticism?

 Key Characteristics of Ethics in TOK: